Skip to main content

 This is the offcanvas!

 Call Jeremy Electrical whenever you need electrical repairs, electrical upgrades, electrical installations or services by an electrician in Overland Park, KS!
-Our electrical experience, our staff of electricians, and our business depend on solving your problems.
 Jeremy Electrical is a residential electrician serving the Overland Park area and all of Johnson County, Kansas.
-Founded in 2007 by Jeremy Tollie, Jeremy Electrical can solve all of your residential electrical repair and electrical installation challenges.
+A BBB-rated company founded in 2007 by Jeremy Tollie, Jeremy Electrical can solve all of your residential electrical repair and electrical installation challenges.

 electrician in Overland Park, KS